What is Competitive Analysis?

 Identify Competitors

 Direct competitors sell the same thing to the same audience.
 Indirect competitors solve the same problem differently.
-Most companies track 5-10 competitors — a mix of direct threats and adjacent players.
+Most companies track 5-10 competitors.
+A mix of direct threats and adjacent players.

 Gather Intelligence